adamboerema/polymertutorial/README.md

 In the case of the special dom-repeat element, it requres an "items" attribute that references an array value.
 The dom-repeat element will then loop through the array with each value being accessed using the "item" variable.

-After seeing the completed view, some of you may be wondering why I chose to make this string concatenation mess in the ready function
+After seeing the completed view, some of you may be wondering why I chose to make this string concatenation mess in the ready function.

     for(var i = 0; i < 5; i++){
         var gifUrl = baseUrl + '/asset/' + self.event  + '/' + response.gifs[i].slug + '.thumb.gif';
         gifns.push({ url: gifUrl });
     }

-You all would probably agree this is the better and cleaner option
+You all would probably agree this is the better and cleaner option.

 	<template is="dom-repeat" items="{{gifns}}">
         <img src="https://rest.gifn.it/asset/{{event}}/{{item.slug}}.thumb.gif" />